 Ariel LindnerScience advisor

-Here are a few lovely contributors that helped us developing this project:
+Here are a few lovely contributors that helped to kickstart this project:

 If you wish to help us, by testing the game or contribute to the development, don't hesitate to send us an email.